 What are the fees?

-Annual fees on funds in GRSP plans tend to be relatively low compared to what they would be for the same fund outside the plan.
-But while there are fee savings, the fact that GRSPs rely on mutual funds that charge fees means that the options for investment are still expensive.
-You may be able to find options with truly low fees.
+Annual fees on funds in GRSPs tend to be relatively low compared to what they would be for the same fund outside the plan.
+But while there are fee savings, the fact that GRSPs rely on mutual funds that charge fees means that the options for investment can still be expensive.
+You may be able to find options with lower fees.